Intruder alarms have been around for decades, so you might be wondering what makes Boundary different.

 The Boundary alarm will remind you to set the alarm when you’re going to bed.
 Useful considering around half of burglaries occur when the owner is at home!

 To provide the strongest signal, and allow the Central Hub reach every corner of the home, we’re using Z-Wave 700.
 Released in December 2018 this version of Z-Wave offers improved energy efficiency, better reliability and 250% longer range capabilities.

+According to Which? bugs account for around 30% of false alarms in the UK.
 A PIR sensor with sealed optics works effectively to protect against insects crawling into the sensor and setting off false alarms.